w3f/polkadot-wiki/docs/learn/learn-staking.md

 that all validators will need to be cost efficient to remain competitive, and that validators with higher reputation will be able to charge slightly higher commission fees (which is fair).

-### Reward distribution

-Before distributing rewards to nominators, validators can create a cut of the reward (a commission) that is not shared with the nominators.
-This cut is a percentage of the block reward, not an absolute value.
-After the commission gets deducted, the remaining portion is based on their staked value and split between the validator and all of the nominators who have voted for this validator.

-For example, assume the block reward for a validator is 10 DOT.
-A validator may specify `validator_commission = 50%`, in which case the validator would receive 5 DOT.
-The remaining 5 DOT would then be split between the validator and their nominators based on the proportion of stake each nominator had.
-Note that validators can put up their own stake, and for this calculation, their stake acts just as if they were another nominator.

-Rewards can be directed to the same account used to sign the payout (controller), to the stash account (and either increasing the staked value or not increasing the staked value), or to a completely unrelated account.
-It is also possible to top-up / withdraw some bonded tokens without having to un-stake all staked tokens.

 ### Claiming rewards

 {{ kusama: Note that Kusama runs approximately 4x as fast as Polkadot, except for block production times.